 How to buy 2026 World Cup tickets

-✒️ By the worldcup-travel.com team | 📅 Updated 31 July 2025
+✒️ By the worldcup-travel.com team | 📅 Updated 11 September 2025

-With only a year to go, figuring out how to get tickets for the 2026 World Cup games is on the minds of football fans all over the world.
+With less than a year to go, figuring out how to get tickets for the 2026 World Cup games is on the minds of football fans all over the world.
 Whether you live in one of the host countries, your team has already qualified, or you are just hopeful about your country’s chances, buying tickets to the tournament is your first step in planning your 2026 World Cup adventure.

 A word of warning: Demand for World Cup tickets is always high, so FIFA can pretty much charge what they want.
 All signs point to 2026 being the most expensive World Cup, ever.
 Best of luck to you all!
 We’ll see you in the stands.